danmayer/danmayer.github.com/_posts/2015-02-18-safer-refactoring-on-legacy-systems.md

 # Conclusion

 Yes this is actually pretty common refactoring advice.
-It has been around nearly as long as the concept of refactoring to do this type of change in two or more steps opposed to doing it all at once.
+It has been around nearly as long as the concept of refactoring.
+Make this type of refactoring in two or more steps opposed to doing it all at once.
 For me the point was that it is easy to forget the challenges of working with a large and legacy production system.
 The complexity demands additional attention both in terms of adding features and making "smaller" refactorings.
-A big part of any change to a large complex system at the heart of a companies systems, should be a roll out plan, always thing of the safest way to try to roll forward.
-Sometimes that is feature flags, ab testing, limiting to employee users, and sometimes it is breaking up a refactoring into smaller easier and safer steps, like I should have.
+A big part of any change to a large complex production system at the heart of a companies systems, should be a roll out plan.
+Always think of the safest way to try to move forward.
+Sometimes that is feature flags, A/B testing, limiting to employee users, and sometimes it is breaking up a refactoring into smaller easier and safer steps, like I should have.